-The County Assessor will provide their Annual Notice of Assessment or Form 11 no later than April 30, 2021 by mail.
-All appeals, on the assessed value presented on said Form 11, MUST be POSTMARKED by June 15, 2021 (Any appeal received without evidence of incorrect valuation will be returned as stated below)
+The County Assessor shall provide their Annual Notice of Assessment or Form 11 no later than April 30, of any given year by mail.
+Any application of appeals, on the assessed value presented on said Form 11, MUST be POSTMARKED by June 15, of any given year (unless stated differently on teh Form 11) (Any appeal received without evidence of incorrect valuation will be returned as stated below)

 All notices are mailed to the address registered with the County Auditor/Treasurer.
 If you wish your Form 11 be mailed to specific address, you must present a change of address to the Assessor's Office BEFORE March 1.